 Sites are available for operator work experience through the UCC cooperative work experience and the Occupational Skills Training program.
 Students receive up to 6 months of operator experience through this program.

 All public water and wastewater systems must be piped and treated to federal and state standards under the supervision of certified operators.
 Water quality operators are employed in virtually every community in Oregon and throughout the nation.
 The number of operators is stable; funding is typically through monthly user rates (stable funding) and trained operators are required to protect public health and the environment.
 The majority of job openings projected in the near future are replacement positions, to replace operators that will either retire, be promoted, or move to other locations.

 The median salary for Water and Liquid Waste Treatment Plan Operators is listed as $39,800 according to the Oregon Employment Department.

-There are also multiple career pathways for people with surveying and mapping backgrounds.
-Examples of some related careers are available on the Oregon Labor Market Information Website for Surveying Technicians and Civil Engineering Technicians.
+There are also multiple career pathways for people with water quality backgrounds.
+Examples of some related careers are available on the Oregon Labor Market Information web site.

 Other Degrees & Certificates at UCC

 - Drafting Pathways Certificate